DeMarcoLab/autolamella/INSTALLATION.md

 control of compatible FEI microscope systems.
 This is a commercial product by Thermo Fisher FEI, please visit their website at https://fei.com for information on pricing and installation.

+The Autoscript *server* software is installed onto the MICROSCOPE PC, and the Autoscript *client* software is installed onto the SUPPORT PC.

 We use Autoscript version 4.1.0